Die Meistersinger von Nürnberg

 The Deutsche Oper Berlin held its last premiere of Richard Wagner’s DIE MEISTERSINGER 30 years ago.
-Now this monumental opera is returning to the Wagner-Haus on Bismarckstraße as a new production by Jossi Wieler and Sergio Morabito, with musical direction by general music director Sir Donald Runnicles.
+Now this monumental opera is returning to the Wagner-Haus on Bismarckstraße as a new production by Jossi Wieler, Anna Viebrock and Sergio Morabito.
+At short notice, Markus Stenz takes over the musical direction from the ill Sir Donald Runnicles.

 It was in the 1840s when Richard Wagner began drafting the first ideas for a lighter opera, the content of which was to be a continuation of the artist drama of TANNHÄUSER UND DER SÄNGERKRIEG AUF WARTBURG from 1845: the artistic contest is the starting point for an ideological drama about the antagonism between old and new, stagnation and progress, inertia and innovation.
 But it took 20 years for this work, the counterpart to TANNHÄUSER, to be complete, and the score for MEISTERSINGER became one of the most multi-faceted compositions of opera literature.
 Throughout its incredible length of four and a half hours, Wagner draws on polyphonic techniques in the style of the old masters, combining songs and choruses with complex motifs, thereby creating an entirely new sound.
 This manifests as a glowing C major in the prelude, and ends most magnificently in the final fairgrounds.
 What remains at the end is the reproduction of the tried and true, the "whole" and pure world, the world of art and "art connoisseurs".
 The world of MEISTERSINGER is a closed system not only in the master singers' pedantic and by-the-book guild ironised by Wagner, but also in Nuremberg's urban society as a whole: the new – embodied by outsider Walther von Stolzing – cannot bring about revolutionary change, but rather is incorporated into the system.
 For their new production, Jossi Wieler and Sergio Morabito investigate the mechanisms of such a hermetic artistic society.
 Can art claim artistic liberty in a conservative and dogmatic environment?
 And what potential does it hold to overthrow the system?